PistonDevelopers/blog.piston.rs/_posts/2014-12-27-the-road-to-high-level-libraries.md

 unsafe fn current_window() -> Current<Window> { Current::new() }
 ```

-When working on your own game project, it is up to you wether you want unsafe functions or not.
+When working on your own game project, it is up to you whether you want unsafe functions or not.
 This is easy to add or remove.

-In generic code, unsafe blocks are not required and is safe without unsafe blocks.
+In generic code, unsafe blocks are not required.

-Current objects should usually not be used within `impls`, but only within global functions.
+Current objects should usually be used within global functions.
 For `impls`, use generics instead.

 ### Conclusion